sandervolbeda/gtm-abtesting/docs/index.md

 - No WYSIWYG editor
 - JavaScript is required to run your experiments
 - Data accuracy may be affected due to GA4 (if you don’t use BigQuery)

-*This list was updated on 20th of July 2023.*

----

-## Before you get started

-Down below you'll be able to find a quick checklist of what you need to get started.

-### Checklist

-1. You must have Google Tag Manager connected to your website.
-2. You must have publishing rights within the Google Tag Manager container.
-3. You must have GA4 connected to the website.
-4. You must have admin access to the GA4 account that is linked.
-5. You should possess basic knowledge of HTML, CSS, and JavaScript (JS).

----

 ## Explanation in text